Kate Bjordahl, DVM (Bee-your-doll)

-Dr. Bjordahl (pronounced “bee your doll”) lived in southern California until age 12, then moved with her family to Ohio for her teenage years.
+Dr. Kate lived in southern California until age 12, then moved with her family to Chagrin Falls, Ohio for her teenage years.
 In 1998, she graduated from Dartmouth College with a B.S. in Biology, and in 2002, obtained her Doctorate of Veterinary Medicine, Magna Cum Laude from The Ohio State College of Veterinary Medicine.
 Go Bucks!
 Following graduation, Dr. Bjordahl decided that Utah would be a great place to call home.

-Dr. Kate resides in Park City with her husband, Terrence, her two lab/golden mixes named Potato and Turnip, three cats, her son and daughter.
-She enjoys water and snow skiing, hot yoga, mountain biking, gardening and shaving her cats into lovely lion hair cuts.
+Dr. Kate resides in Park City with her cats and dogs, and her son and daughter.
+She enjoys working out, trail running, water skiing, mountain biking, gardening and shaving her cats into lovely lion haircuts.

 Kristen Blum, DVM, CCRT